smartdevicelink/sdl_evolution/proposals/NNNN-PerformInteractionMultipick.md

 ## Impact on existing code

-This adds complexity to Mobile Libraries, JavaScript Library, Core and the HMI It would be a minor version change for affected libraries.
+This adds complexity to Mobile Libraries, JavaScript Library, Core and the HMI.

+It would be a minor version change for affected libraries.

 ## Alternatives considered